Citigroup CFO offers possible reason regulators approved 'living will'

 “We’ve embedded resolution planning into our day-to-day management of Citi,” Gerspach said on a conference call with journalists to discuss first-quarter results released earlier Friday.

 On Wednesday, both the Fed and FDIC said five of the eight banks failed to submit acceptable plans, called “living wills,” detailing how they would be dismantled if they collapsed.
-These included JPMorgan Chase & Co, Bank of America Corp and Wells Fargo & Co.
+These included JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N).

 Regulators said Citigroup needed to resolve some shortcomings in its plan, but noted no serious deficiencies.